demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 (defmethod middleware/process ... )
 ```

-Then rewrite the `middleware/process` multimethod implementation to iterate through each channels in the ranging message, and invoke the `process-ranging` method after  getting their configuration.
+Then rewrite the `middleware/process` multimethod implementation to iterate through each channel in the ranging message, and invoke the `process-ranging` method after  getting their configuration.

 ```clojure
 ; src/wheel/middleware/ranging.clj